Hash-based tracking

 };

-// Derive the address from WorkChain and StateInit
+// Derive address from workchain + StateInit

 const calculatedAddress = contractAddress(wantedAddress.workChain, stateInit);